GoogleChromeLabs/tooling.report/tests/hashing/subtests/hash-on-final-content/index.md

 # Introduction

-It's possible to make changes to source code that have no effect on the bundled output.
-Some examples of this include comment and formatting changes, or functionally-equivalent refactoring.
-The likelihood of these types of changes having no effect on bundled output is higher when code is [transpiled](/transformations/transpile-js) and [minified](/transformations/minify-js).
+When code is [transpiled](/transformations/transpile-js) and [minified](/transformations/minify-js), it's possible to make changes to source code that have no effect on the bundled output.
+For example, if the minifier is removing comments, changing comments in the source code will have no effect on the output.

+Conversely, there are cases where the source is unmodified, but the bundled output changes.
+For example, the transpiler or minifier may be updated to improve the output.

 # The Test